space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 https://docs.djangoproject.com/en/3.2/ref/models/querysets/

 ## Challenge 2A: Meal Ratings Site
 In this project you will create a website that allows users to vote on their favorite meals.
-Users will be able to navigate through available meals, sort the listings in a variety of ways, and to upload their own meals.
+Anonymous users will be able to navigate through available meals, sort the listings in a variety of ways, and to upload their own meals.

-In order to represent and store the data for your site you will need to create a Meal and MealRating model with the following fields and methods:
+In order to represent and store the data for your site you will need to create a Meal and MealRating model.

 | Meal |
 | :----: |